 The problem with those is they are for seasoned bloggers – those that receive 100,000 or more monthly page views.

-These are actually the least profitable forms of monetizing your blog because they pay very little and you will be sending your visitors away from your site each and every time they click on an ad.
+These are actually the least profitable forms of monetizing your blog because they pay very little, and you will be sending your visitors away from your site each and every time they click on an ad.

 They are ugly and just clutter up your beautiful website.
 If you are a newbie especially, it’s time to think about other options.

-Other options of monetization are as follows:
+Other options for monetization are as follows:

 - Promoting Affiliate Offers – promoting other people’s products or services for a commission… #1 in my book

 - Promoting Online Courses – courses like the BloggingFastLane, which I highly recommend

 - Membership Programs – this is where a person would pay a monthly fee to be a part of a community